input-output-hk/mithril/docs/website/versioned_docs/version-maintained/manual/operate/run-signer-node.md

 EOF`
 ```

-You can also specify custom listen IP address and port for the metrics server:
+You can also specify a custom listen IP address and port for the metrics server:

 ```bash
 sudo bash -c 'cat >> /opt/mithril/mithril-signer.env << EOF